 After the hire

-- Hose down your vehicle before returning it so that any potential damage is visible.
+- While you're filling up, hose down your vehicle before returning it so that any potential damage is visible.

 - To avoid having to pay for someone else's misdeeds, aim to return your car during opening hours.